 The transition assessment

-The Care Act requires the LA to carry out a transition assessment before your child turns 18 if it appears they’re likely to have care and support needs as an adult.
-There’s no fixed age for this, but it must happen before their 18th birthday.
+The Care Act requires the LA to carry out a transition assessment if it appears your child is likely to have care and support needs as an adult and the LA is satisfied it would be of significant benefit to them to assess now.
+There’s no fixed age for this: assessments can happen years before 18, and should happen early enough that support is ready by the time your child turns 18.

 This timeline shows why starting this planning at Year 9 makes a real difference.